pdxrod/blockchain_explorer/README.md

 # Why Yet Another Blockchain Explorer?

 There are many already out there.
-I wrote this blockchain explorer to learn a.
-Elixir, b.
-Phoenix, and c.
-Blockchain
+I wrote this blockchain explorer to learn Elixir, Phoenix, and Blockchain

-I couldn't have done it without https://github.com/pcorey/hello_blockchain to get me started
+I couldn't have done it without https://github.com/pcorey/hello_blockchain

 13 August 2018 - tested with Elixir 1.7.2, Erlang/OTP 21